 Boeing Mentorship Program

 - Sophomore or junior students interested in the aerospace industry are encouraged to apply for this program.
 Boeing can support around 8 students majoring in accounting, finance, MIS, IBIS, and/or marketing.
 Students are paired with a mentor for one academic year from Boeing who can provide information about the aerospace industry, opportunities at Boeing, and general career guidance.
-In addition to one-on-one mentoring, students will also participate in an orientation meeting and a kick-off luncheon at Boeing.
+In addition to one-on-one mentoring, students will also participate in an orientation meeting and a kick-off with Boeing.